animesh10/electrode-gitbook/chapter1/advanced/stand-alone-modules/redux-router-engine.md

 }
 ```

-For more information about the pattern used here, you can read about[using Async Actions in Redux](http://redux.js.org/docs/advanced/AsyncActions.html).
+For more information about the pattern used here, you can read about [using Async Actions in Redux](http://redux.js.org/docs/advanced/AsyncActions.html).

 #### Redux Router Engine

-The `ReduxRouterEngine` is created using both the `Redux Store` and the`routes.jsx` component, each passed as key/value pairs to an options object.
+The `ReduxRouterEngine`  is created using both the `Redux Store` and the `routes.jsx` component, each passed as key/value pairs to an options object.
 The module is stand-alone and can be used in **any **Redux application that runs on Express, Hapi or [WalmartLab's Electrode framework](http://www.electrode.io/).
 Here's how to configure the engine depending on your framework:

 **Electrode**

-In an Electrode app, the engine configuration is straightforward: the route handling logic simply returns the output of the engine's `render`function in the `module.exports` clause:
+In an Electrode app, the engine configuration is straightforward: the route handling logic simply returns the output of the engine's `render` function in the `module.exports` clause:

 ```
 import ReduxRouterEngine from "electrode-redux-router-engine";